Table of Contents

 - Advancing age

-- Tamoxifen use is associated with polyp development
+- Tamoxifen use

 Adenomyosis, formerly termed endometriosis interna, is a benign uterine disease characterized by the presence of ectopic endometrial glands and stroma within the myometrium.
-Classically, an adenomyotic uterus is termed boggy, globular, and symmetrically enlarged.
+Classically, an adenomyotic uterus is termed boggy, globular, or symmetrically enlarged.

 |Fibroid characteristic||African American vs. Caucasian women||Reference number|